MatrixOrbital/EVE-Library/README.md

 https://www.matrixorbital.com/ftdi-eve/eve-ft812

 **AND**
-You will require an USB to SPI bridge OR an USB version of the EVE display.
+You will require an USB to SPI bridge OR an USB version of the EVE display:

 An EVE2-USB2SPI-KIT-A Bridge